melsall/NASCOTUS_Research/README.md

 **RankPvalMatrix.R** - rank the p_val_matrix from least to greatest and print out the results.

 **UpheldAsPercentages.R** - printing percentages of times liberals/conservatives upheld

+**Partisan_Heatmap.R** - computes partial correlation and creates heatmap for parties individually

+**THROWAWAY FOLDER**
+**PartisanCorrelationMatrices** - in theory this file generate correlation matrices for the subsets of partisan data but it doesn't actually work